 This is a picture of D-Generation X running to the support of Triple H. Originally formed in the wake of Shawn Michaels’ retirement, DX was a force that was constructed, (arguably unbeknownst to them,) to form as a protective shield around Triple H as he rapidly ascended to the main event.
 They will always be thought of as babyfaces, just as the NWO will always be thought of as heels, but tonight they’re charging to Triple H’s defense.

 This is a picture of D-Generation X standing across the ring from the NWO.
 If you think people had talked about Sting/Undertaker for a long time, that’s nothing compared to the endless hours of time people have spent talking about this exact match up over the past 20 years.
 And this, ladies and gentlemen, is the single best thing about professional wrestling in my eyes.
 This picture represents 20 years worth of constantly evolving storytelling.
-To someone familiar with these characters, this could evoke everything from Triple H’s beginnings in WCW, to the fact the X-Pac is the only man to be a member of both of these stables, to the aforementioned historic friendships between Triple H, Shall, Nash and X-Pac, to the way that babyface/heel alignments are completely thrown to the wayside in favor of actual bonds, forged on television in real life, that fans believe in far more than they would in any sort of transparent booking.
+To someone familiar with these characters, this could evoke everything from Triple H’s beginnings in WCW, to the fact the X-Pac is the only man to be a member of both of these stables, to the aforementioned historic friendships between Triple H, Hall, Nash and X-Pac, to the way that babyface/heel alignments are completely thrown to the wayside in favor of actual bonds, forged on television in real life, that fans believe in far more than they would in any sort of transparent booking.